WinterAxis/ESV-MD-Bible/The_Bible_esv/18_Job/Job_1.md

 And he said, "Naked I came from my mother's womb, and naked shall I return.
 The LORD gave, and the LORD has taken away; blessed be the name of the LORD."

 ###### 22
-In all this Job did not sin or charge God with wrong. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+In all this Job did not sin or charge God with wrong.

 ***